Nanne/WeightedMultiLabelBinaryCrossEntropyCriterion/README.md

 # Weighted Multi-label Binary Cross-entropy Criterion

-Repository containing the 'one-versus-all logistic loss' function described in the paper "[Learning Visual Features from Large Weakly Supervised Data](http://arxiv.org/abs/1511.02251)".
+Implementation of the 'one-versus-all logistic loss' function described in the paper "[Learning Visual Features from Large Weakly Supervised Data](http://arxiv.org/abs/1511.02251)".

-It's only been minimally tested,  but I couldn't really find any existing code so it might be useful for someone else.
+It's only been minimally tested, but I couldn't really find any existing code of any weighted multi-label loss functions so it might be useful for someone else.

 ## Usage: